bluesky/community-call/README.md

 * 2022-09-22: Dmitri Gavrilov (NSLS-II) with a demo of latest Queueserver and related GUI capabilities
 * 2022-09-29: Dan Allan (NSLS-II) on Tiled status and plans
 * 2022-10-06: Will Smith (BESSY II) sharing his team's work with GUIs and Bluesky
+* 2022-10-13: Roundtable discussion about GUI developments, current projects and planned directions

 ## Past Topics and Talks